Community Engagement

 The characteristics of a CE course include engagement, reciprocity, reflection, and public dissemination.
 Engagement addresses a public good through a collaboration between faculty and community partners, students' service has community impact, and the academic content aligns with the community engagement learning experience.
 Generally, the engagement constitutes at least 20 hours.
 Reflection is the mechanism for students to link their service to course content.
 Systematic and consistent reflection about the experience supports student learning.
 Reciprocity involves the community partner in the role as a co-educator with the faculty to promote mutual benefit for the student, organization, and community.
 Public dissemination occurs when the engagement is presented to the partner/public and promotes public dialogue and a continuous feedback loop.

 Community-engaged learning may take place in general education, discipline or problem-based courses, capstone, internships, independent studies, as well as community-based action research.
-Courses with the "CE" are officially designated as community-engaged learning courses which meet all of the criteria.
+Courses with the "CEL" are officially designated as community-engaged learning courses which meet all of the criteria.
+Students can find CEL courses by searching for the “Community Engaged Learning” attribute when reviewing classes offered each semester.
 Students may also receive CE credit through a contract honors option.
 The benefits for students, who take advantage of these experiential learning opportunities with our community partners, are many.

 Community-engaged Learning Courses Approved for CE Designation.